Edit on GitHub

 $ ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py start_rviz:=true

-To control the TurtleBot3 in the Gazebo simulation, the servo server node of the MoveIt must be launched first.
+To control the TurtleBot3 in the Gazebo simulation, the servo server node of MoveIt must be launched first.

 $ ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py